District-Based Elections and Redistricting

 This page provides an overview of district-based elections and the redistricting process for local governments in Washington State, including relevant statutes.

-Jurisdictions that hold elections held by district are required to periodically redraw the boundaries of these district lines to ensure that each district has a relatively equal amount of voters.
-Though most redistricting efforts happen every 10 years in conjunction with the decennial census, local governments may also switch or modify their district-based election systems in the intervening years.
+Jurisdictions that hold elections held by district are required to periodically redraw the boundaries of these districts to ensure that each one has a relatively equal number of voters.
+Though most redistricting efforts happen every 10 years in conjunction with the decennial census, local governments may also modify their district-based election systems in the intervening years.

 Local redistricting, governed by RCW 29A.76, happens concurrently with state redistricting.
 RCW 29A.76.010 contains the requirements for drawing up local government electoral districts, including that:

-- Districts are as nearly equal in population as possible.
+- Districts are to be as nearly equal in population as possible.

-- Districts are not used for purposes of favoring or disfavoring any racial group or political party.
+- Districts are not to be used for purposes of favoring or disfavoring any racial group or political party.

 - To the extent feasible, districts must coincide with existing recognized natural boundaries and preserve existing communities of related and mutual interest.

-To assist states and local governments in the reapportionment process, the U.S. Census Bureau is required by federal law (P.L.
-94-171) to deliver decennial census data to the states.
+To assist states and local governments in the reapportionment process, the U.S. Census Bureau is required by federal law (13 USC Section 141(c)) to deliver decennial census data to the states.

 - Title RCW 29A – Elections